HomerDilpleu/MiniGameEngineJS/README.md

 <script src="mge_V0.0.1.min.js"></script>
 ```

-For developping and debugging, it is possible to use the non minified version also vailable in the dist directory:
+For developping and debugging, it is possible to use the non minified version also available in the dist directory:

 ```
 <script src="mge_V0.0.1.js"></script>